gfannes/champ/amp.md

 - A Tree that is used by another Node
 	- How to express this Node?
 Or only allow Tree -> Tree dependencies in this case?

-## Support nested projects &a0
+## DONE Support nested projects
-- Support proj statement that does not append to the curret proj path, but resolves into an existing one
+- Support proj statement that does not append to the current proj path, but resolves into an existing one
+	- Use of absolute and relative definitions
 	- `&:abs` and `&rel`
-- Prune context from items with a direct match in org, on a match with org.parent() &todo

-## Support colored output &a1
+## DONE Support colored output
 - Depending on prio

-## &tbd Discriminate between AMP data and commented-out code
+## Discriminate between AMP data and commented-out code
-- Only allow AMP at the start of a comment for SourceCode?
+- Only allow AMP at the start of a comment for SourceCode
-- Check for parenthesis nesting? => cannot handle commented-out variable definitions

 ## Support AMP links
 - `&[[title]]`